Picture Frame Valentine | Love

 This easy picture frame Valentine or Love project is great for anyone you love!
-It would make a great wedding gift or valentine gift, or simply use it as decor in your home.
+It would make a great wedding or Valentine’s gift, or you can use it as decor in your home.
 Make it for yourself!
 Why?
-Because how can we love others, if we can't first love ourselves?
+How can we love others if we can’t love ourselves first?

 Picture Frame Valentine | Love Project

 Step #1 was to find a good picture frame.
-It was really cold in the garage, I was not going to dig too far.
-Luckily, this awesome specimen was right on top of the stack!
+It was cold in the garage; I was not going to dig too far.
+Luckily, this fabulous specimen was right on top of the stack!

-Ohhh, look how much sawdust the picture frame has collected.
-I'm not sure why Lulu was attracted to it?
+Oh, look how much sawdust the picture frame has collected.
+I’m not sure why Lulu was attracted to it.

 Clean & Paint Picture Frame

-Because the frame was so dusty, I took it to the sink and just washed it with warm water.
-After that I dried it with a soft cloth.
+Because the frame was so dusty, I took it to the sink and washed it with warm water.
+After that, I dried it with a soft cloth.

 As always, I started with the back of my project.
 I do that because if something gets scuffed as I turn it over, it will be the back, not the front.